harleypig/dotvim/docs/LANGUAGE_SETUP_TEMPLATE.md

 # Language/Environment [NAME]

-This template provides a checklist for setting up development tools for a specific programming language or environment.
+A checklist template for setting up language-specific development tools in Vim.

-Create a short description this language or environment.

-Wherever possible, use vim builtin settings/configuration options.
-If it's possible to use a setting but a third-party solution is selected, document the possible setting or configuration and explain why the third-part solution was chosen.

-If multiple third-party solutions were evaluated, or a solution was changed, document why the change was made.
+Brief description of this language/environment and its primary use cases.

+Note: Prefer Vim's built-in functionality when available.
+Document why external tools were chosen over built-in options when applicable.
+Include rationale for tool selection or changes if multiple solutions were evaluated.

 ## Core Development Tools